 IAST in the Software Development Lifecycle

-One of the biggest advantages of IAST, independent on whether it is passive or active, is its usability in the development process.
+One of the biggest IAST advantages, independent of whether it is passive or active, is its usability in development processes, especially those based on agile methodologies.
 Businesses that build their own web applications need to know about potential problems as soon as possible to avoid costs and risks associated with discovering vulnerabilities in production.
 That is why currently one of the major trends in AppSec and software development is to replace DevOps with DevSecOps.

 Both passive IAST and active IAST are an equally good fit for the SDLC.
-However, passive IAST can be expected to report more false positives and will not cover third-party elements used in development.
+However, passive IAST security testing can be expected to report more false positives, is heavily dependent on the skills of the QA/tester teams (needs unit tests to perform the function of a crawler), and will not cover third-party elements used in development.
 On the other hand, active IAST, which is much more thorough, might require more computing resources.

 Which IAST Product to Choose?